Registration to participate in graduation ceremonies is now available.

 Save money by ordering your rental as part of a souvenir Grad Pack!
 See UC Davis Stores for more details and pack pricing.

 Returning Caps and Gowns

 Gowns must be returned immediately following commencement.
-The gown collection station will be located near the ceremony site.
+The gown collection station will be located at your ceremony site.

-Late Fee: Gowns not returned either at the ceremony or to the UC Davis Stores by the first Monday following the ceremony will be assessed a daily late charge beginning the following Tuesday.
+Late Fee: Gowns not returned at the ceremony must be returned to the UC Davis Stores Memorial Union location by the first Monday following the ceremony.
+A late fee of $5.00 will be assessed beginning the following Tuesday.

 Purchase of Regalia

 The UC Davis Stores also offer commencement apparel for sale to students, alumni and faculty.
 See UC Davis Stores Website for pricing and information, or e-mail questions to the UC Davis Store’s Commencement Coordinator

 Wearing Academic Dress